cncf/clowarden/README.md

 ![valid-config-check-run](docs/screenshots/valid-config-check-run.png)

-Now that the changes are valid, the check has been updated to reflect this status and the PR can be merged once the maintainers are ready.
+Now that the changes are valid, the check has been updated to reflect the new status and the PR can be merged once the maintainers are ready.
 As soon as this happens, CLOWarden will create a reconciliation job and will apply the necessary changes so that the actual state in the services matches the new desired state defined in the configuration.
 Once the job is executed, a new comment will be posted on the PR with more details:

 ![reconciliation-completed-success](docs/screenshots/reconciliation-completed-success.png)